 Shape - how to improve your shape for more drama and effect without changing a single measurement!

 Comfort - improve the comfort of your corsets

 The class does not cover sewing techniques.
-The overall objective is that students will know how to acheive the dramatic shape, style and sillhoete they want, utilising simple techniques to acheive the best shape with the most comfort.
+The overall objective is that students will gain knowledge on how to acheive the dramatic shape, style and sillhoete they want, utilising simple techniques to acheive the best shape with the most comfort.

 Included in the price:

 Tuition by acknowledged corset authority Julia Bremble, author of "Corset Making", founder of Oxford Conference of Corsetry/Oxford School of Corsetry and owner of popular online corsetry supply shop, Sew Curvy

 Access to extensive library and corsets

 Only 2 students per class for maximum benefit.
 Please see the selection of dates available and please complete the form in your confirmation email within 14 days of receipt.
 If you do not complete this form within the specified period, your study day will be cancelled.